Akhnoor Dagger

-The Akhnoor Dagger, sometimes nicknamed the "Chicken's Neck", (Note: "Chicken's Neck" more commonly refers to the Siliguri Corridor, a stretch of land in West Bengal, India.) is the name for a narrow strip of Pakistani territory that extends into the Indian administered-Jammu and Kashmir south of Akhnoor.
-This sensitive piece of land, which lies on the de facto Indo–Pakistani border on the west side of the disputed region of Jammu and Kashmir, is part of Punjab Province's Sialkot District and measures roughly 170 km².
+Akhnoor Bulge, (named Akhnoor Dagger by Pakistani Military, and as Pakistan's Akhnoor Chicken's neck Corridor by Indian Military) is the name for a narrow strip of Pakistani territory that juts into the Indian-administered Kashmir south of Akhnoor.
+This sensitive piece of land on Pakistan's border with Indian-administered Kashmir is part of Sialkot District and measures roughly 170 km².